Casio fx-7000G: Power

 The lower keys have the traditional Casio layout.
 The EXE key would execute the sum on the keyboard.
 The Ans key could be used to represent the last answer; simple iterative functions could be built up.

 The upper keyboard has the main function keys.
 The SHIFT and ALPHA keys are used to access the many different functions each key could be.

 The power-on screen displays system mode, calculation mode, angle unit and rounding.
 These could be changed by pressing the MODE button, or SHIFT then MODE buttons, as shown on the writing below the screen.

+This 7000g is date-coded 1989 and is from very late production.
+Date code 9D310A represents 1989, April, 31st, factory data code 0A.